Trump's wall prototypes to come down along US-Mexico border

 SAN DIEGO – The eight border-wall prototypes President Donald Trump inspected during a visit to California in March are going to be torn down to make way for a second barrier separating California and Mexico, the U.S. Department of Customs and Border Protection said Friday.

-Construction crews have replaced one layer of fencing along a 14-mile stretch of the border separating Mexico and California.
+Construction crews have replaced one layer of fencing along a 14-mile (23-kilometer) stretch of the border separating Mexico and California.
 Crews recently started work on replacing and extending secondary fence as well.

 Border Patrol Agent Theron Francisco said Friday it isn't clear when the prototypes will come down.
 But he added money has already been set aside for their removal.